Shopify vs Squarespace (2017) - A Comparison Review

 If your focus is on building an informative website, design and content management functionality are going to be a priority – and this being the case, it's fair to say that Squarespace is the obvious choice out of the two products discussed here.
 Its templates are excellent; its CMS is intuitive and easy to use; its photo editing and displaying tools are superb; and its blogging features are strong.

 There are two versions of Squarespace to consider: the 'normal' version, used by the vast majority of Squarespace customers, and the developer's platform, which is used by agencies and developers.
-(The latter is the version to use if you intend on customising Squarespace very extensively, but, as the name suggests, you need to be familiar with web development and coding in order to use it).
+(The latter is the best version to use if you intend on customising Squarespace very extensively, but, as the name suggests, you need to be familiar with web development and coding in order to use it).

 In this article I'm focussing on the standard version of Squarespace; and it's probably fair to say that whilst it provides a fairly powerful bunch of tools for presenting web content in an attractive manner, it is suited to working on fairly simple sites only.

 But those gripes aside, most users will find Squarespace a very nice platform indeed, primarily because the templates do look tremendously good, basic tweaks to colours and typefaces are allowed, and a site built on the platform is very easy to maintain.
-The bottom line is that, used well, Squarespace can help you put a professional-looking site extremely quickly, and gives you a lot of nice ways to display images and blog content - in a way that Shopify doesn't.
+The bottom line is that, used well, Squarespace can help you put a professional-looking site extremely quickly, and gives you a lot of nice ways to display images and blog content - in a way that Shopify arguably doesn't.

 [While we're talking about Squarespace...did you know that Style Factory now offers Squarespace development services?
 Find our more about our Squarespace developers here.]